towolf/towolf.github.com/docs/Quest/QuestCreate.markdown

  and let Quest consider all possibilities.

  There is one exception to the above advice of always being generous with tGuessSd.
-Occasionally we find that we have a working Quest\-based program that measures threshold, and we discover that we need to measure the proportion correct at a particular intensity.
+Occasionally we find that we have a working Quest-based program that measures threshold, and we discover that we need to measure the proportion correct at a particular intensity.
 Instead of writing a new program, or modifying the old one, it is often more convenient to